Terraform CDK Databricks Provider

 This article covers the Cloud Development Kit for Terraform (CDKTF), which is neither provided nor supported by Databricks.
 To contact the provider, see the Terraform Community.

-This article shows you how to use Python or TypeScript along with the Terraform CDK Databricks Provider and the Cloud Development Kit for Terraform (CDKTF).
+This article shows you how to use Python along with the Terraform CDK Databricks Provider and the Cloud Development Kit for Terraform (CDKTF).
 The CDKTF is a third-party, infrastructure as code (IaC) platform that enables you to create, deploy, and manage Databricks resources by using familiar programming languages, tools, and engineering practices.
-Although this article shows you how to use Python and TypeScript, the CDKTF supports additional languages such as Java, C#, and Go.
+Although this article shows you how to use Python, the CDKTF supports additional languages such as TypeScript, Java, C#, and Go.

 The Terraform CDK Databricks provider is based on the Databricks Terraform provider.
 For more information, see Terraform Cloud.
 The CDKTF is based on the AWS Cloud Development Kit (AWS CDK).